XueFuzhao/XueFuzhao.github.io/_pages/about.md

   - /about.html
 ---

 My name is Fuzhao Xue, which is pronounced as Full-Draw Xue in English.
 Alternatively, you may call me Frio if you prefer.
-I'm a PhD candidate of [HPC-AI](https://ai.comp.nus.edu.sg/) under the supervision of Prof. [You Yang](https://www.comp.nus.edu.sg/~youy/) at National University of Singapore (NUS).
+I'm a PhD candidate of [HPC-AI](https://ai.comp.nus.edu.sg/) under the supervision of [Prof. Yang You](https://www.comp.nus.edu.sg/~youy/) at National University of Singapore (NUS).
 I hold an MEng degree from Nanyang Technological University (NTU), where I achieved outstanding academic performance with a perfect GPA of 5.0/5.0 in 2021.
-During my master's studies, I was fortunate to be supervised by [Prof Chng Eng Siong](https://www3.ntu.edu.sg/home/aseschng/default.html/) & [Prof Sun Aixin](https://personal.ntu.edu.sg/axsun/).
+During my master's studies, I was fortunate to be supervised by [Prof Eng Siong Chng](https://www3.ntu.edu.sg/home/aseschng/default.html/) & [Prof Aixin Sun](https://personal.ntu.edu.sg/axsun/).

 Throughout my academic journey, I have had the privilege to collaborate with exceptionally talented scientists in various companies.
 Previously, I worked as a student researcher at  [Google Brain](https://research.google/teams/brain/), under the guidance of [Yi Tay](https://vanzytay.github.io/) and [Mostafa Dehghani](https://mostafadehghani.com/).Currently, I am a research intern at [NVIDIA AI](https://www.nvidia.com/en-sg/ai-data-science/), working alongside [Jim Fan](https://jimfan.me/) and [Yuke Zhu](https://www.cs.utexas.edu/~yukez/).
 Please check my [CV](/cv.pdf) for further information.